famiu/feline.nvim/USAGE.md

 The `fg` and `bg` values are strings that represent the RGB hex or [name](#value-presets) of the foreground and background color of the highlight, respectively. (eg: `'#FFFFFF'`, `'white'`).
 If `fg` or `bg` is not provided, it uses the default foreground or background color provided in the `setup()` function, respectively.

 The `style` value is a string that determines the formatting style of the component's text (do `:help attr-list` in Neovim for more info).
 By default it is set to `'NONE'`

 The `name` value is a string that determines the name of highlight group created by Feline (eg: `'StatusComponentVimInsert'`).
 If a name is not provided, Feline automatically generates a unique name for the highlight group based on the other values, so you can also just omit the `name` and Feline will create new highlights for you when required.
 However, setting `name` may provide a performance improvement since Feline caches highlight names and doesn't take the time to generate a name if the name is already provided by the user.

-If the value of `hl` is a function, it can take either the window handler as an argument, or it can take no arguments.
 Note that if `hl` is a function that can return different values, the highlight is not redefined if the name stays the same.
 Feline only creates highlights when they don't exist, it never redefines existing highlights.
 So if `hl` is a function that can return different values for `fg`, `bg` or `style`, make sure to return a different value for `name` as well if you want the highlight to actually change.

 Here are a few examples using the `hl` value: